There are four ranks (grades) within the Order:

 Please note that all of our regalia is strictly forbidden to be used for personal gain, commercial gain or media use (this includes The Neck Jewel, The Cape and the Order Sash and Breast Star), without the express permission of the Grand Prior or Chancellor in advance.

-Full details of the regulations for the use of the Order’s regalia, as well as guidance on the UK protocols for wearing honours, decorations and medals for different event, are available here.
+Full details of the regulations for the use of the Order’s regalia, are available here, as is guidance on the UK protocols for wearing honours, decorations and medals for different events.
 Regular (3.3″) and miniature size (2.3″) medals for wearing on occasions where the neck jewel is not appropriate are also available.